aniket-uk/auk-demo01/README.md

 # auk-demo01
-This is my the first Git Repository
+This is my first Git Repo.